 Consider that a body A of weight (W) is resting on an inclined plane B, as shown in Fig. 10.3.
-If the angle of inclination $\alpha$ of the plane to the horizontal is such that the body begins to move down the plane, then the angle $\varphi$ is called the angle of repose.

-A little consideration will show that the body will begin to move down the plane when the angle of inclination of the plane is equal to the angle of friction (i.e. $\alpha = \phi$ ).
-This may be proved as follows:

-The weight of the body (W) can be resolved into the following two components:

-- 1. $W \sin \alpha$ , parallel to the plane B. This component tends to slide the body down the plane. - 2.
-W cos $\alpha$ , perpendicular to the plane B. This component is balanced by the normal reaction (RN) of the body A and the plane B. The body will only begin to move down the plane, when
+If the angle of inclination α of the plane to the horizontal is such that the body begins to move down the plane, then the angle φ is called the angle of repose.
+A little consideration will show that the body will begin to move down the plane when the angle of inclination of the plane is equal to the angle of friction (i.e. $\alpha = \varphi$).
+This may be proved as follows : The weight of the body (W) can be resolved into the following two components : 1. $W \sin \alpha$, parallel to the plane B. This component tends to slide the body down the plane.
+2. $W \cos \alpha$, perpendicular to the plane B. This component is balanced by the normal reaction (R_N) of the body A and the plane B. The body will only begin to move down the plane, when

-Screw Jack

-The screw jack is a device, for lifting heavy loads, by applying a comparatively smaller effort at its handle.
+$W \sin \alpha = F = \mu R_N = \mu W \cos \alpha$ tan $\alpha = \mu = \tan \phi$ or $\alpha = \phi$ Screw Jack The screw jack is a device, for lifting heavy loads, by applying a comparatively smaller effort at its handle.
 The principle, on which a screw jack works is similar to that of an inclined plane

 Fig (a) shows a common form of a screw jack, which consists of a square threaded rod (also called screw rod or simply screw) which fits into the inner threads of the nut.
 The load, to be raised or lowered, is placed on the head of the square threaded rod which is rotated by the application of an effort at the end of the lever for lifting or lowering the load.

-Torque Required to Lift the Load by a Screw Jack
+Torque Required to Lift the Load by a Screw Jack If one complete turn of a screw thread by imagined to be unwound, from the body of the screw and developed, it will form an inclined plane as shown in Fig